 - 4.4 The Authority will strike standing committees at the first business meeting of the year or at other times as may be desired. - 4.5 Notwithstanding the NPCAAC Terms of Reference, any standing committee of the Authority will be comprised at a minimum of one member, plus the Chair and the Vice-Chair of the Authority.
-All Members of the Board may attend Standing Committee meetings and comment and participate, however, only committee members may vote at committee. - 4.6 Each standing committee will have terms of reference established by the Authority.
+Should the Chair and Vice Chair elect not to participate in a Committee, the committee membership will be at least three members.
+All Members of the Board may attend Standing Committee meetings and comment and participate, however, only committee members may vote at committee.

+4.6 Each standing committee will have terms of reference established by the Authority.
 The terms of reference will serve as a consistent guide to committee members and provide a continuity of understanding by the Authority as to the specific purpose for the standing committee.
-The terms of reference may be altered by the Authority where the scope of a standing committee's mandate is either altered or changed. - 4.7 When a new standing committee is proposed, either the Authority Board Member proposing the new standing committee will present terms of reference for Authority approval, or the Authority will cause such terms of reference to be prepared.
+The terms of reference may be altered by the Authority where the scope of a standing committee's mandate is either altered or changed.

+- 4.7 When a new standing committee is proposed, either the Authority Board Member proposing the new standing committee will present terms of reference for Authority approval, or the Authority will cause such terms of reference to be prepared.
 In either case, a new standing committee shall not be struck until the Authority approves terms of reference for the standing committee. - 4.8 Authority standing committees will be comprised of Authority Board Members.
-Other than the Source Water Protection Authority, the Board Members may invite people to participate as a committee member and/or attend committee meetings as a resource. - 4.9 Only committee members are entitled to vote on matters coming before the committee. - 4.10 Standing Committees make recommendations only to the Board, where in turn, recommendations are considered for approval.
+Other than the Source Water Protection Authority Committee, the Board Members may invite people to participate as a committee member and/or attend committee meetings as a resource. - 4.9 Only committee members are entitled to vote on matters coming before the committee. - 4.10 Standing Committees make recommendations only to the Board, where in turn, recommendations are considered for approval.